 Managing breeding dogs involves getting the dam and sire as healthy as possible so that they can do their jobs.
-Dogs with dietary deficiencies often slow or stop cycling, and providing proper nutrition will restart their cycles.
+Dogs with dietary deficiencies often slow or stop cycling.
+Providing proper nutrition will restart their cycles.
 As the days get shorter, cycling often slows, but a 100 watt light placed 10 feet from their kennel will usually prevent this issue.
 Dogs need about 14 hours of light a day, so supplement their natural exposure with four hours of artificial light in the evenings.
 In the spring, the longer days trigger male sperm count to increase, and female's ovaries become more active again.

 In September and again mid-February, we want to evaluate females and determine who has not raised babies in the past eight months.
 Dogs who have not been mothers in the past eight months should have their heat cycles triggered to correct this issue; the goal is to get them back to a normal cycle every six to seven months.
 Common issues seen the past 10 years include unpredictable or delayed heat cycles, females starting in heat then backing out, and split heats, where they come in, go out, and come back in.
 You can correct these undesirable circumstances with nutrition management.

 - Evaluate the females in your kennel to see who is overdue for heat cycles.
 It is common to have 10 percent of females well overdue, but a greater percentage suggests a need to correct the kennel's nutrition.
 Often, if we have not changed brands of food, the company has reformulated the diet.
 If your moms cycle predictably every six to seven months, their diet is okay.

 - Look at your females – are they in good shape or overweight?
 Overweight dogs often lack some nutrient or vitamin and overeat to compensate for this shortage.
 A balanced diet should correct this.